Selecting the best sewing thread can make or break your carefully planned, designed and executed sewing project.

 - Do you want to sew faster?

-- Do you want your project to be easier ?
+- Do you want your project to look professionally made ?

 - Do you want a sewing session without interruptions by thread breaks, tangles etc.?